red-panda-ci/testlenium/CONTRIBUTING.md

 As part of the test process, all commit messages will be linted, and your PR will **not** be accepted if it does not pass linting.

 ## Publishing a new release

+You need a github user with _write access_ to this repository

 1. Ensure that latest build on master is green
 1. Ensure your local code is up to date (`git pull origin master`)